 In January 2018, the HOS violation ratio dropped to 0.83%.
 In May 2018, after full enforcement of the ELD mandate, it dropped even further to just 0.64%.

 The following infographic shows the trend over a span of 12 months.

 Apart from hours-of-service violations, drivers also need to be aware of ELD violations.
 On April 1, 2018, full enforcement of the mandate began, which means that ELD violations now affect a carrier’s CSA score.
 There are 22 ELD-related violations that affect the SMS scores.

-ELDs also have several benefits other than compliance.
+ELDs also have several benefits other than hours-of-service compliance.
 For instance, ELDs provide valuable data to fleet managers that they can use to improve their operations, increase road safety, and minimize expenses.
 For more information on how to leverage ELD data, read the power of ELD data for fleet managers.